AMAASmethod/AMAAS/README.md

 ## Steps:

-1.Utilize the automated testing tool, Fastbot, to procure logs containing actions for each step and corresponding XML files of the respective pages.
+1. Utilize the automated testing tool, Fastbot, to procure logs containing actions for each step and corresponding XML files of the respective pages.
-2.step and corresponding XML files of the respective pages.
+2.  step and corresponding XML files of the respective pages.
-3.Update folder addresses and their corresponding file addresses as necessary.
+3. Update folder addresses and their corresponding file addresses as necessary.
-4.Execute **data_processing.py**.
+4. Execute **data_processing.py**.
-5.Metrics and scores for each app will be stored in **evaluation.xlsx**.
+5. Metrics and scores for each app will be stored in **evaluation.xlsx**.

 ## Contact Us:
 For any further questions or specific requirements, please don't hesitate to reach out to us.